Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Animate 3D graphic/README.md

 ## How it works

-1. Create an `AGSGraphicsOverlay` and add it to the `AGSSceneView`.
+1. Create an `AGSGraphicsOverlay` object and add it to the scene view.
 2. Create an `AGSModelSceneSymbol` object.
 3. Create an `AGSGraphic` object and set its geometry to an `AGSPoint`.
 4. Set the `AGSModelSceneSymbol` object to the graphic.